DigitalState/Platform/platform/documentation/environments/lab/index.md

 > Note: Docker Toolbox for Windows and Mac is not compatible.

+> Note: If you are on Windows, Windows Pro with HyperV is required.

 ### 2. Download the platform repository

-Open a command prompt and download the repository:
+Open a console and download the repository:

 ```
 > cd C:\Users\Demo